Practical driving tests

 Saturday tests are available at the following locations only:

-If you pass a driving test on a Saturday, you must return to a transport and motoring customer service centre during opening hours to get your licence.
+If you pass a driving test on a Saturday, you can pay with EFTPOS and get your licence on the day.
+If you need to use another form of payment, you must return to a transport and motoring customer service centre on a weekday during opening hours to get your licence.

 Heavy vehicle driving tests on Saturdays are not currently available.